 ADR usually takes place before a matter goes to court.
 However, in some cases ADR may be court-directed.

 Mediation is a process where a neutral third party, called a mediator, helps parties negotiate a mutually acceptable agreement.
 Mediation is an attractive option for parties that place a premium on the preservation or enhancement of their relationship, seek to maintain control over the dispute settlement process, value confidentiality, or want to reach a speedy settlement without damage to their reputations.

 Contact a mediator – IP Mediation Referral Service

 Our IP Mediation Referral Service provides businesses of all sizes access to qualified, accredited and specialist mediation providers.
 If you’re an Australian IP applicant or owner with an IP dispute matter, you can select a mediator that suits your needs to directly engage with.
 Mediators can be contacted by either party.

-If you can’t find a mediator that suits your needs you might also find these services through other providers such as the Australian Small Business Commissioner or the Meditators Standards Board useful.
+If you can’t find a mediator that suits your needs you might also find these services through other providers such as the Australian Small Business and Family Enterprise Ombudsman or the Mediators Standards Board useful.

 Arbitration is a procedure in which a dispute is submitted, by agreement of the parties, to one or more arbitrators who make a binding decision on the dispute.
 In choosing arbitration, the parties opt for a private dispute resolution procedure instead of going to court.

 Expert determination is a consensual procedure in which the parties submit a specific matter (e.g. a technical question) to one or more experts who make a determination on the matter.